Officialjordan710/MyFirstRepository/README.md

 ## Contributors

-Jordan Taylor of Computer Enterprises Inc. (CEI) will be creating and contributing to this project.
+<p>Jordan Taylor of Computer Enterprises Inc. (CEI) will be creating and contributing to this project.<br>
-Irwin Hurst of Computer Enterprises Inc. (CEI) will be contributing to this project.
+Irwin Hurst of Computer Enterprises Inc. (CEI) will be contributing to this project.<br>
-Steven Hook of Computer Enterprises Inc. (CEI) will be contributing to this project.
+Steven Hook of Computer Enterprises Inc. (CEI) will be contributing to this project.</p>

 ## Inspiration